kodydeda4/swiftui-peg-puzzle-classic/README.md

 ## About

 [Peg Puzzle Classic](https://apps.apple.com/us/app/peg-puzzle-classic/id6469359729) is an open-source game available for iOS, iPadOS, and macOS.
 Challenge your logic and strategy skills as you jump pegs over each other, attempting to leave only one peg on the board.
-With a user-friendly interface and various difficulty levels, this app offers a nostalgic and engaging puzzle experience suitable for all ages.
+This nostalgic and engaging puzzle experience is suitable for all ages.
 Can you master the art of leaving just one peg behind?
-Download now and embrace the Peg Game Challenge!"
+Download now and embrace the Peg Game Challenge!

 ## Source Code